MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-teams.md

 ## Teams simulation configuration

-For the tenants enrolled in the Attack simulation training for Teams Private preview, follow the below given configurations steps:
+If your organization is enrolled in Attack simulation training for Teams Private Preview, carry out the following configuration steps:

 In addition to having user reporting for Teams messages turned on as described in [User reported message settings in Microsoft Teams](submissions-teams.md), you also need to configure the Teams accounts that can be used as sources for simulation messages in Attack simulation training.
 To configure the accounts, do the following steps: